-There's no doubt that television provides gardeners with inspiration, tips and good ideas, that's why we're all looking forward to new programmes and the return of old favourites in 2021.
+There's no doubt that television provides gardeners with inspiration, sound advice and good ideas, that's why we're all looking forward to new programmes and the return of old favourites in 2021.
 However, during the current government restrictions don't be surprised to see repeats filling gaps in a depleted schedule and other programmes adopting a different format.

 As the year progresses, this blog will be regularly updated with dates and times for your TV gardening programmes plus any information we have on features and personalities.

 Except for three 'specials' Monty Don, his two dogs and familiar experts such as Adam Frost, Joe Swift and Carol Klein have disappeared for another winter but will be back again next spring for the 55th series.